premithk/documentation/en/contributing/framework/troubleshooting-appveyor.md

 # Troubleshooting AppVeyor

-Rule of thumb: Do not adjust the settings via the GUI interface.
-All configuration changes must be done via modifying the `AppVeyor.yml`.
+> **Warning** Do not adjust the project settings via the GUI interface.
+All configuration changes must be done via modifying the `AppVeyor.yml` which ensures that there is no configuration drift and all changes go through the project approval process.

 ## Enabling Remote Desktop